JulienDuranleau/teaching-programming-with-python/02_basics.md

     pass
 ```

 Both `setup` and `draw` define code "areas" in which we'll write our code.
+We call them *function definitions*.
-- `setup` : Called once when the project launches
+- `setup` : Executed once when the project launches
-- `draw` : Called 60 times per seconds (60fps)
+- `draw` : Executed 60 times per seconds (60fps)

 ## Comments
 Anything  that follows a `#` is ignored by the computer when reading our code.
 Even if it is a line of code.